 34"So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.

 - Matthew 6:25-34

-Notice that in this passage Jesus deals head on with the problem of worry (which suggests that stress caused by worry is not just a 21st century problem, people in every generation worried about something) and in dealing with worry He gives us the correct perspective on it as well as an alternative action in dealing with worry.
+Notice that in this passage Jesus deals directly with the problem of worry (which suggests that stress caused by worry is not simply a 21st century problem, people in every generation worried about something) and in dealing with worry He gives us the correct perspective as well as an alternative action in dealing with worry.

 A Correct Perspective